Studio C: The Pilot

 Played by Aaron Fielding. the pilot is a recurring character who only got employed because he was very good at speaking muffled into a microphone and has no other qualifications that are standard for pilots.
 The pilot has appeared in 3 sketches.

 Puritan Roommate

 Jedidiah Diligence Breckenridge III played by Jason Gray is the Puritan Roommate of Matt Meese.
 He loudly decries the actions of Matt and his friends as "The Devil's Work", believes women to be "The Offspring of the Serpent of Old" and often threatens them with belt lashings, burning at the stake, etc. Jedediah has appeared in three segments.

 Scott Sterling

-Scott Sterling, played by Matt Meese, is a legendary soccer goalie who is known for blocking shots with his invincible face.
+Scott Sterling, played by Matt Meese, is a legendary soccer goalie who is known for blocking shots with his, 'invincible' face.
 He is also seen playing volleyball.
 Jason Gray and Stephen Meek play the British announcers.
-This is by far the most popular character with almost 90 million views on the first video on YouTube and almost 70 million views on the second.
+This is by far the most popular character with over 90 million views on the first video on YouTube and over 70 million views on the second.
 Scott Sterling has been featured in four segments.